cdxcore.dynaplot#

 static store()[source]#

-Create a FigStore().
+Create a cdxcore.dynaplot.FigStore.
 Such a store allows managing graphical elements (artists) dynamically.
+See the examples in the introduction.

 to_bytes(silent_close=True)[source]#